 - Here’s what typically works for me for each hindrance.
 For want, I notice that I’m craving the thing and consider the ways in which that thing is not that good or satisfying.
 E.g. food doesn’t last a very long time.

 - For hate, I do loving kindness practice.
 I remember that the person I’m annoyed at / angry at / hateful towards wants to be happy.
 Or if that’s hard, loving kindness towards anyone and everyone helps.

 - For worry/anxiety, I slow my breathing down and/or say nice things to myself (positive self-talk) and/or do mindful review.
-I blogged about Mindful Review here.
+I wrote about Mindful Review here.

 - Most of the hindrances show up in multiple ways.
 E.g. stupor can be sleepiness or laziness.
 For sleepiness, I open my eyes, straighten my spine.
 Rinse and repeat.

 - OK, sometimes opening your eyes and straightening your spine isn’t enough for sleepiness.
 That’s when I break out the big guns.
 Really, really, really slowing down the breathing – in particular extending the exhale can help you generate energy and wakefulness.

 - Here’s an early video of my meditation teacher teaching this technique, which is called sussokan or the extended exhale.

 - Stupor can also manifest as laziness.
 Use your motivation skills here.
 Remember why you’re practicing.